khengyun/openapi-mcp-generator/README.md

 You can use the tool in whatever way you prefer:
 1. Run `generator.py` directly (original approach)
 2. Install as a package and use `mcp-generator` command
-3. Use the module programmatically in your own Python code
+3. Use the runtime module programmatically in your own Python code

 For more details on the modular code structure, see [MODULAR_REFACTORING.md](MODULAR_REFACTORING.md).